-- One in seven California workers report begin exposed to secondhand smoke in the workplace.
+- One in seven California workers report being exposed to secondhand smoke in the workplace.

-- Air ventilation systems do no provide adequate protection because they do not remove the smaller particles or gases in secondhand smoke.
+- Air ventilation systems do not provide adequate protection because they do not remove the smaller particles or gases in secondhand smoke.

 - Secondhand smoke is defined as the mixture of gases and fine particles from the tip of a burning cigarette (cigar or pipe) and smoke that has been exhaled by a smoker.

 - Tobacco smoke contains hundreds of toxic chemicals including more than 50 that can cause cancer.

 - The US Surgeon General has concluded that "There is no risk-level of exposure to secondhand smoke."

 Children are especially vulnerable to secondhand smoke because they are still developing physically and tend to have higher breathing rates - and, in turn, higher quantities of smoke entering their bodies.

 Hundreds of thousands of U.S. children suffer from pneumonia, bronchitis, asthma attacks and ear infections each year as a result of secondhand smoke exposure.

 Youth exposed to secondhand smoke at home are one and a half to two times more likely to start smoking than those not exposed.